- Relocation Services

 The Sterling Lexicon Promise

 Book with confidence.
 Book to reserve your move date and if things change you can move your dates.
-Sterling Lexicon is an accredited international mover who provide professional support throughout your move from here in Germany and at destination.
+Sterling Lexicon is an accredited international mover who provides professional support throughout your move from here in Germany and at destination.
 FIDI protected.

 The following is a checklist to help you plan each stage of your move to Canada from Germany.